pacifics/PassDao/README.md

 Public functions are :

-- Propose to create a new project and to work as project manager for PASS DAO
+- Propose to create a new project and to work as a project manager of PASS DAO

-- Propose to be a contractor
+- Propose to be a contractor of PASS DAO

 - Submit a Funding proposal